annahaensch/Policing_Pipeline/README.md

 ## Background

-This repository is contains the computational elements of [_A Multi-Method Data Science Pipeline for Analyzing Police Servicet_]() by Anna Haensch, Daanika Gordon, Karin Knudson, and Justina Cheng.
+This repository is contains the computational elements of [_A Multi-Method Data Science Pipeline for Analyzing Police Service_]() by Anna Haensch, Daanika Gordon, Karin Knudson, and Justina Cheng.

 ## Setting Up your Environment